 What was Hatshepsut’s reign like?

-God’s Wife was not a lifetime position yet she needed more time to establish Thutmose III’s rule.
-Early in Thutmose III’s reign Hatshepsut had begun carving important messages into obelisks, temples, and palaces across Egypt.
+God’s Wife was not a lifetime position, yet Hatshepsut needed more time to establish Thutmose III’s rule.
+Early in Thutmose III’s reign, Hatshepsut had begun carving important messages into obelisks, temples, and palaces across Egypt.
 Inscriptions that showed her doing things that a king would normally do.

 Speaking to the gods, making offerings, issuing commands, and wearing the gown of a queen on her body but the crown of a king upon her head.